History of Suresnes: Consulate and First Empire

-The law of 28 pluviôse, year VIII (February 17, 1800) abolished cantonal municipalities and re-established mayors and municipal councilors in each commune, appointed by the prefect.
-Due to the size of the town, Suresnes had ten municipal councilors.
-On May 5 of the same year, Martin Bougault became mayor again, replacing Bidard.
+The law of 28 pluviôse, year VIII (February 17, 1800), abolished cantonal municipalities and re-established mayors and municipal councilors in each commune, appointed by the prefect.
+Due to the town's size, Suresnes had 10 municipal councilors.
+On May 5 of the same year, Martin Bougault was re-elected mayor, replacing Bidard.
 In particular, he had to deal with the problem of manure heaps, which continued to overflow into certain streets.
 In March 1801, at the request of the Prefect of Paris, who required a list of bourgeois-owned houses in each town, Bougault passed on nine names, including the surgeon Jean-Joseph Sue (his son, the writer Eugène Sue, spent part of his childhood there), the brother of the Merlin de Thionville conventionalist, and a former solicitor who owned Château de la Source, soon sold to the Princess de Vaudémont, who entertained Madame de Staël and the Marquis de Custine there.
 In the same year, Bougault is said to have tried to re-establish the Suresnes National Guard.
 As elsewhere, Suresnes celebrated the anniversary of July 14 and, in 1802, the signing of the Peace of Amiens and the Concordat.
 The mayor also asked the prefect several times to rehabilitate the Chemin de Rueil, so that Suresnois could go to the Saint-Germain market.
 On April 26, 1802, he sent a letter to First Consul Napoleon Bonaparte, asking him to set up a seminary on Mont Valérien, as the commune's resources had diminished (although he downplayed their size) after the removal of the calvary; he had the agreement of the site's owner, Merlin de Thionville, for the sale, but the deal fell through.
 Bougault was relieved of his duties on February 5, 1803, and replaced again by Bidard.
 From 1808 onwards, the Trappists supervised the calvary, which had finally been returned to worship three years earlier.
-However, in 1811, on learning that a conspiracy led by religious dignitaries was being discussed at Mont Valérien, the Emperor sent a battalion of grenadiers from Courbevoie to the site, had certain buildings razed to the ground and sent the Trappist monks to Vincennes.
+However, in 1811, upon learning that a conspiracy led by religious dignitaries was being discussed at Mont Valérien, the Emperor sent a battalion of grenadiers from Courbevoie to the site, had certain buildings razed, and sent the Trappist monks to Vincennes.
 On December 2 of the same year, he signed a decree to create on this site one of his six Legion of Honor houses, intended for poor or orphaned officers' daughters.
 The architect Vestier was commissioned to carry out the work: whereas the old calvary faced east, the new building faced Saint-Cloud, a symbolic site of the Empire.
-Napoleon even came to visit the site but, suddenly realizing its strategic interest, put an end to his initial project and had the place converted into barracks.
+Napoleon even came to visit the site, but, suddenly realizing its strategic interest, put an end to his initial project and had the place converted into barracks.
 This horseshoe-shaped construction has since been nicknamed the “1812 building” (although it was completed later) and houses the headquarters and museum of the 8th Signal Regiment.